yuanq10/Market_Trend_Predictor/README.md

 # Market_Trend_Predictor
-This is an algorithm to help predict the future trends in the stock market by using the combination of multiple market indicators.
+This is an algorithm to help predict the future trends in the stock market to support trading without the influence of human emotions by using the combination of multiple market indicators.

 All the metrics are defined and edited based on the personal experience and observation of the author Logan Yuan.

-This project is intended for learning and exchange purposes only and does not guarantee accuracy in real-world applications.
+This project is intended for learning and communication purposes only and does not guarantee accuracy in real-world applications.